Richard Petty: Twilight years (1980–1991)

-On July 4, 1984, Petty won his officially-recognized 200th (and what would turn out to be his final victory) race at the Firecracker 400 at Daytona International Speedway.
+On July 4, 1984, Petty won his officially-recognized two-hundredth (and what would turn out to be his final victory) race at the Firecracker 400 at Daytona International Speedway.
 The race was memorable: On lap 158, Doug Heveron crashed, bringing out the yellow caution flag, essentially turning lap 158 into the last lap as the two drivers battled back to the start-finish line.
 Petty and Cale Yarborough diced it out on that lap, with Yarborough drafting and taking an early lead before Petty managed to cross the start/finish line only a fender-length ahead.
-(This is no longer possible because of the 2003 rule change freezing the field immediately upon caution.
-Furthermore, in 2004 the green-white-checkered rule was created for cases when the yellow flag waved with two laps, but not just one, remaining.
-Also, under current combination race rules, Petty would be recognized for his 201st win.)
 President Ronald Reagan was in attendance, the first sitting president to attend a NASCAR race.
 Reagan celebrated the milestone with Petty and his family in victory lane.

 In early 1988, Petty traveled to Australia to help promote a NASCAR exhibition race at the then new Calder Park Thunderdome, the first NASCAR race outside of North America.
 While he did not compete in the track's inaugural race, the Goodyear NASCAR 500 (though his son Kyle did), Richard Petty, in testing at the 1.119 mi (1.801 km) track which owner Bob Jane had modeled on the Charlotte Motor Speedway, set an unofficial lap record of 28.2 seconds (142.85 mp/h).
 This would have in fact landed him on pole position for the race, as the fastest time in official qualifying was by Alabama Gang member Neil Bonnett, who recorded a 28.829-second lap (139.734 mp/h) in his Pontiac Grand Prix.